Current

 Teaching

-Budgeted cost: £165,000
+Budgeted cost: £109,000

 ActivityEvidence that supports this approachChallenge number(s) addressed

-Employment of LPA HTLAEmployment of an HLTA to ensure that LPA students are stretched and challenged within the academy curriculum and that the Progress 8 score for this group is in line with or exceeding the national average.
-Thorough and robust in-class and Faculty monitoring and tracking of the impact of interventions.1, 5
+Use of HTLA/TA support and recruitment of additional support for high needs studentsLarge body of work continuing based on EEF work around effective deployment of Teaching Assistants.
+Employment of an HLTA to ensure that LPA students are stretched and challenged within the academy curriculum and that the Progress 8 score for this group is in line with or exceeding the national average.
+Thorough and robust in-class and Faculty monitoring and tracking of the impact of interventions.1,3

 CPD on Reading Aloud and Writing Strategy with follow up sessions and support‘Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils’ EEF Guide to Pupil Premium.
-Disadvantage in early secondary school (2020) Will Cook (Manchester Metropolitan University) Bart Shaw (The Centre for Education and Youth) Stephen Morris (Manchester Metropolitan University) December 20201
+Disadvantage in early secondary school (2020) Will Cook (Manchester Metropolitan University) Bart Shaw (The Centre for Education and Youth) Stephen Morris (Manchester Metropolitan University) December 2020 ‘Reading enjoyment has been reported as more important for children’s educational success than their family’s socio-economic status’ (OECD, 2002)1

-Projected Spend£165,000
+Projected Spend

 Targeted academic support

-Budgeted cost: £41,000
+Budgeted cost: £60,000

 ActivityEvidence that supports this approachChallenge number(s) addressed

 Targeted reading interventions‘Focus on developing pupils’ vocabulary, as vocabulary knowledge is a predictor of achievement and is often related to socio-economic status’ Dixons Kings Academy’ EEF Guide to Pupil Premium.
-Disadvantage in early secondary school (2020) Will Cook (Manchester Metropolitan University) Bart Shaw (The Centre for Education and Youth) Stephen Morris (Manchester Metropolitan University) December1, 2
+Disadvantage in early secondary school (2020) Will Cook (Manchester Metropolitan University) Bart Shaw (The Centre for Education and Youth) Stephen Morris (Manchester Metropolitan University) December1,2,3,6

-Projected Spend£41,000
+Projected Spend

 Wider strategies

-Budgeted cost: £ 38,000
+Budgeted cost: £ 75,000

 ActivityEvidence that supports this approachChallenge number(s) addressed

-Additional Attendance interventions including EWO‘Interventions may well be one part of an effective Pupil Premium Strategy, they are likely to be most effective when deployed alongside efforts to attend to wider barriers to learning, such as attendance and behaviour.’ https://educationendowmentfoundation.org.uk/education-evidence/early-years-toolkit/parental-engagement?utm_source=/education-evidence/early-years-toolkit/parental-engagement&utm_medium=search&utm_campaign=site_searchh&search_term https://www.gov.uk/government/publications/working-together-to-improve-school-attendance 4, 8
+Additional Attendance interventions including EWO‘Interventions may well be one part of an effective Pupil Premium Strategy, they are likely to be most effective when deployed alongside efforts to attend to wider barriers to learning, such as attendance and behaviour.’ https://educationendowmentfoundation.org.uk/education-evidence/early-years-toolkit/parental-engagement?utm_source=/education-evidence/early-years-toolkit/parental-engagement&utm_medium=search&utm_campaign=site_searchh&search_term https://www.gov.uk/government/publications/working-together-to-improve-school-attendance2

 Other Support: Transport support, Breakfast club, AP, Data Management, Finance Management, TechnologyTracking and monitoring progress to implement interventions effectively.
-Removing barriers to participation increases attendance. https://educationendowmentfoundation.org.uk/news/new-partnership-to-test-the-impact-of-different-cultural-learning-strategie?utm_source=/news/new-partnership-to-test-the-impact-of-different-cultural-learning-strategie&utm_medium=search&utm_campaign=site_search&search_term=cultural%20cap 5, 6
+Removing barriers to participation increases attendance. https://educationendowmentfoundation.org.uk/news/new-partnership-to-test-the-impact-of-different-cultural-learning-strategie?utm_source=/news/new-partnership-to-test-the-impact-of-different-cultural-learning-strategie&utm_medium=search&utm_campaign=site_search&search_term=cultural%20cap5,2,4

-Projected Spend£38,000
+Projected Spend

-Total budgeted cost: £244,500
+Total budgeted cost: £244,000

-This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2024 to 2025 academic year.

 AimSuccess criteria

 Improve engagement and behaviour for learning for PPG eligible students.Partially achieved – PP parents accessed financial support to assist with purchasing equipment and resources.
 Teaching staff are quick to liaise with PP leads to ensure that any lack of equipment is quickly resolved.
 Staff are aware of difficulties that may impact PP learners and have plans in place to support these.
-PP student internal exclusion and fixed term suspension data is equal to non-disadvantaged students and lower than national.
+Improving behaviour of PP students remains a clear focus for 2025-26

-Narrow the attendance gap between PPG eligible students and cohort.It remains a clear focus for 2023-24.
+Narrow the attendance gap between PPG eligible students and cohort.It remains a clear focus for 2025-26.

-Enable learning opportunities, and enhance Cultural Capital.Achieved but remains a priority for the academy.
+Enable learning opportunities and enhance Cultural Capital.Achieved but remains a priority for the academy.
 Students both in the academy and when on remote learning have engaged in a wider breadth of contextual knowledge through the curriculum as seen in redesigned Schemes of Learning and resources.
 Increased attendance of PP students on trips and academy production.

 Externally provided programmes